Table of Contents

 Musee Oceanagraphique

-The museum has a large aquarium with marine life in large tanks.
-A popular part is the "Shark Lagoon," which has 240,000 liters of seawater.
+Apart from being a museum, it has a large aquarium with marine life in large tanks.
+A popular section is the "Shark Lagoon," which has 240,000 liters of seawater.
 It hosts various shark species, including nurse sharks, blacktip reef sharks, and hawksbill turtles.
 Other popular fish in the aquarium include the venomous blue-spotted stingray native to the Indo-Pacific region.

 Le Jardin Saint Martin